2014 OCU Faculty-Staff Convocation

 The 2014 Faculty-Staff Convocation was held on August 20.
 This ceremony provides an opportunity not only to look forward to the new academic year, but also to celebrate those who have made a significant impact on the OCU community over the last year.

-Dr. Matt Decker excels at teaching in both the Traditional program and the College of Adult and Graduate Studies, receiving high ratings and praise from his students on making the complex simple.
+Prof. Matt Decker excels at teaching in both the Traditional program and the College of Adult and Graduate Studies, receiving high ratings and praise from his students on making the complex simple.
 In addition to being an excellent teacher, Matt has co-authored three peer-reviewed articles published in national and international journals and led students to Ghana the past two summers to participate in an important data collection project.
 He is a stalwart supporter of the University's academic presentation series, coaches the golf team, and now leads the Honors Program.
 A master with statistics, Matt has performed or supervised valuable institutional research, including identifying factors impacting retention and success of students.
 A familiar face on campus, you will frequently see him mentoring a student sporting a bow tie.
-Dr. Decker performs above and beyond the call of duty and has proven himself to be invaluable to OCU.
+Prof. Decker performs above and beyond the call of duty and has proven himself to be invaluable to OCU.